snake-plissken/cSharpGeocodio/README.md

 //Get the address.
 ReverseGeocodeAsync returns the same type whether single or batch geocoding.
-//The GeoCodeInfo item in reverseGeocodoResults.Results[0].Response.Results[0] conains a lot of additional information. var address = reverseGeocodoResults.Results[0].Response.Results[0].FormattedAddress;
+//The GeoCodeInfo item in reverseGeocodoResults.Results[0].Response.Results[0] conains a lot of additional information.
+//Any results in reverseGeocodoResults.Results[0].Response.Results[0] are ordered most accurate to least var address = reverseGeocodoResults.Results[0].Response.Results[0].FormattedAddress;
 ```

-### Notes On The Results From Geocodio
+### Note On The Accuracy Of The Results From Geocodio
 The result items contain a field `Accuracy` which describes the accuracy of the item in the results.
-The array is ordered so the most accurate results are listed first.
+The inner `Results` array is ordered so the most accurate results are listed first.
 Geocoding is not a perfect science.
 Depending on the areas you query, your results might be 100% accurate of off by a few hundred feet or two miles.
-This is due to the way geocoding algorithms work (and all of them are susecptible to erronerous outputs).
+This is due to the way geocoding algorithms work (all of them are susecptible to erronerous outputs).
 In less densely popuated areas, the accuracy can vary more often.
+See https://geocod.io/ for finder details.

 ### Exceptions
 Both forward and reverse geocoding methods will throw a `GeocodingException` if Geocodio's servers return anything but a 200 OK status code.
 This could be for a few reasons, the most common being 403s (check the API key), 422s (you sent something Geocodio can't handle) or 500s (error on Geocodio's side).
 These exceptions will bubble up via an `AggregateException` so check the inner exception collection.